Walker family murders: 2012 developments

 According to Sheriff's records, the Walkers had been considering buying a 1956 Chevrolet Bel Air, the same kind of stolen car that Smith and Hickock were driving through Florida.
 It is therefore believed that Smith and Hickock may have gained entry to the Walker home on the pretense of selling their car.

 In December 2012, Sarasota County investigators announced they were seeking an order to exhume Smith's and Hickock's bodies from Mount Muncie Cemetery, in the hopes that mitochondrial DNA extracted from their bones could be matched to semen found at the Walker home.
 Hickock's and Smith's bodies were exhumed and DNA extracted.
 Kansas authorities stated that they would process the DNA samples with active cases taking higher priority, and that results would take "weeks or months."

 In August 2013, the Sarasota County Sheriff's office announced they were unable to find a match between the DNA of either Perry Smith or Richard Hickock with the samples in the Walker family murder.
 Only partial DNA could be retrieved, possibly due to degradations of the DNA samples over the decades or contamination in storage, making the outcome one of uncertainty (neither proving nor disproving the involvement of Smith and Hickock).
 Consequently, investigators have stated that Smith and Hickock still remain the most viable suspects.
-However, based on the personal items that were stolen, Katherine Ramsland, of the University of Pennsylvania, finds Smith and Hickock unlikely and instead suspects that the killer knew at least one member of the Walker family.
+However, based on the personal items that were stolen, Katherine Ramsland, a forensic psychologist at DeSales University, finds Smith and Hickock unlikely and instead suspects that the killer knew at least one member of the Walker family.
 The Walkers' marriage certificate, which was reported stolen, had turned up among items given to Cliff Walker's niece by a relative in 2013.
 Said relative was later proven innocent through DNA testing.

+2023 developments

+New investigators of the case conducted further DNA testing on the stain found in Christine Walker's underwear in 2019.
+They identified two people’s DNA, one female and another male, without identifying anyone specific.
+Another theory suggested that a neighbor, William Tooker, might be the killer, given his presence in the area and apparent interest in Christine.
+Tooker could not be ruled out as a contributor to this DNA mixture.
+Bodies of the Walker family were exhumed in 2023 to help elucidate the make-up of the DNA mixture.